Drakkar-Software/OctoBot/docs/source/pages/Tentacle-Manager.rst

 You can find in `this <https://github.com/Drakkar-Software/OctoBot-Tentacles>`_ repository all default tentacles (modules) you can create to custom your own cryptocurrencies trader bot.

 **It's very simple !**
-If you used `OctoBot's launcher <https://github.com/Drakkar-Software/OctoBot/wiki/Installation#instructions>`_ to install OctoBot, you dont need to do this.
+If you used `the OctoBot binary <https://github.com/Drakkar-Software/OctoBot-Binary/releases>`_ to install OctoBot, you dont need to do this.

-Otherwise, after the `developper installation <https://github.com/Drakkar-Software/OctoBot/wiki/Installation#developer-installation>`_ of your OctoBot, you just have to type :
+Otherwise, after the `developer installation <For-Developers.html>`_ of your OctoBot, you just have to type :

 .. code-block::